github/vscode-codeql/extensions/ql-vscode/docs/test-plan.md

 #### Test case 4: When variant analysis is in "failed" or "canceled" state
 1. Can view logs
 1. Results for finished queries are still downloaded.

+### MRVA repositories panel

+- [ ] Add a list
+- [ ] Add a database at the top level
+- [ ] Add a database to a list
+- [ ] Add a the same database at a top-level and in a list
+- [ ] Delete a list
+- [ ] Delete a database from the top level
+- [ ] Delete a database from a list
+- [ ] Add an owner
+- [ ] Remove an owner
+- [ ] Rename a list
+- [ ] Open on GitHub
+- [ ] Select a list (via "Select" button and via context menu action)
+- [ ] Run MRVA against a user-defined list
+- [ ] Run MRVA against a top-N list
+- [ ] Run MRVA against an owner
+- [ ] Run MRVA against a database
+- [ ] Copy repo list
+- [ ] Open config file
+- [ ] Make changes via config file (ensure JSON schema is helping out)
+- [ ] Close and re-open VS Code (ensure lists are there)
+- [ ] Collapse/expand tree nodes

+Error cases that trigger an error notification:
+- [ ] Try to add a list with a name that already exists
+- [ ] Try to add a top-level database that already exists
+- [ ] Try to add a database in a list that already exists in the list

+Error cases that show an error in the panel (and only the edit button should be visible):
+- [ ] Edit the db config file directly and save invalid JSON
+- [ ] Edit the db config file directly and save valid JSON but invalid config (e.g. add an unknown property)
+- [ ] Edit the db config file directly and save two lists with the same name

+Cases where there the welcome view is shown:
+- [ ] No controller repo is set in the user's settings JSON.